 Legislative Staff Achievement Award - RACSS

-The Legislative Staff Achievement Award was instituted in 1997 by the Legislative Staff Coordinating Committee, as a means for the ten NCSL staff sections to annually recognize legislative staff or offices that have demonstrated excellence in supporting the work of a state legislature and strengthening the legislative institution, and in contributing to the work of NCSL.
-The awards have added meaning in that they are bestowed by the recipients’ peers through each of the ten staff sections and networks, as well as two at-large awards presented by the NCSL Staff Chair.
+The Legislative Staff Achievement Award was instituted in 1997 by the Legislative Staff Coordinating Committee, as a means for the NCSL staff sections and staff networks to annually recognize legislative staff or offices that have demonstrated excellence in supporting the work of a state legislature and strengthening the legislative institution, as well as contributing to the work of NCSL.
+The awards have added meaning in that they are bestowed by the recipients’ peers through each of the staff sections and networks, as well as two at-large awards presented by the NCSL Staff Chair.

 Award Criteria for RACSS

 There are two criteria, both of which must be met, for bestowing the Legislative Staff Achievement Award from the Research and Committee Staff Section: service to their legislature and participation in RACSS.

 First, in the staff member's service to their legislature, they must have:

 - Exhibited a high degree of professionalism, competence, and integrity in serving their legislature and the public

 - Helped to improve the effectiveness of the legislative institution

 - Supported the legislative process and the mission of the legislature

 - be or have been an active member of the Research and Committee Staff Section

 have contributed to the work of the staff section, through participation in RACSS activities.
 Such activities include, but are not limited to attending RACSS meetings, serving as faculty for RACSS programs, contributing to the newsletter, serving on committees or serving as a staff section officer.